rackn/netwrangler/README.md

     	File to read to gather current physical nics.
 Defaults to reading them from the kernel.
   -src string
     	Location to get input from.
 Defaults to stdin.
-2019/03/21 10:34:16 flag: help requested
+2019/06/25 16:16:40 flag: help requested
 ```

 ## Building NetWrangler

 NetWrangler is a Go Lang project, and is simple to build.
 Please
-install Go version 1.10 or newer (older versions may work but have
+install **Go version 1.12 or newer** (older versions may work but have
 not been tested).
 See [https://golang.org/doc/install[(https://golang.org/doc/install)

 In the future, compiled builds may be provided.